 - Hunger and International Health: Hunger and malnutrition are prevalent worldwide.
 Currently 795 million people are considered “food insecure”, with a population projected to grow over 2 billion by 2050.
 Of these, an estimated 3.1 million children under the age of five die annually due to under-nutrition.
 In the first 1,000 days of a child’s life—from conception to the age of two—over 40 vitamins and minerals are required for healthy development.
 The resilience of individuals, families, and communities therefore depends on adequate food intake and nutrition.

-- Hunger and National Security: There are inseparable links between food security and national security, as well as pervasive hunger issues among our nation’s veterans that must be addressed.
+- Hunger and International Security: There are inseparable links between food security and international security.
 The Alliance Advocacy Committee is working to help raise awareness of the long-term relationship between hunger and security.

 - Hunger and Race: In the United States, people of color are more vulnerable to hunger and poverty, experiencing hunger at up to two times the rate of white individuals.
 Ending hunger and poverty, therefore, is closely linked to racially equitable solutions.
 The Alliance Advocacy Committee is working to embed a racial equity lens in our advocacy work.
-Click here for an additional fact sheet with suggestions for anti-hunger organizations.
+Click here for a flyer with suggestions for anti-hunger organizations.
 For further background on this topic, please read Getting to Zero Hunger: Hunger, Poverty, and Race.